Swim Meets And In-House Swim Events

 the pool area will come home soaked

-- Traveling games, books, and cards to entertain swimmers during meets
+- Travelling games, books, and cards to entertain swimmers during meets

 - A nutritious lunch.
 Most swimmers feel more comfortable eating a number of smaller nutritious snacks